konnosoft/Complex.js/README.md

 # Math.js

-A JavaScript reimplementation of the `Math` object
+A pure JavaScript implementation of the `Math` object